 While each session examines a different facet of the media industry, digital disruption remains the constant factor.
 These sessions are designed to encourage cross-sharing of thoughts, ideas and models so that our industry continues to evolve and thrive over the years to come.

-Introduced by Alvarez & Marsal's Head of Media, Paul Naha-Biswas, and moderated by news anchor, Krishnan Guru-Murthy, our panel discussion participants include:
+Hosted by Alvarez & Marsal's Head of Media, Paul Naha-Biswas, and moderated by media commentator Kate Bulkley, our panel discussion participants included:

 - The Business of Data, Personalisation and Monetisation